bipubipu/getHired/aboutMe.md

 I'm training myself to be a software developer💻

 My interests start from preparing for C language programming exam.
 I was very bad at it in the beginning but after a month of daily training, I got addicted.
-As my major in uni is not computer science or software development, and at that time, few girls chose this as a career. <strong>See it and you can be it.</strong> I didn't pursue it after graduation.
+As my major in uni is not computer science or software development, and at that time, very few girls chose this as a career. <strong>See it and you can be it.</strong> I didn't pursue it after graduation.
 By the way, I studied Atmospheric Science (branch of Earth Science) where we were required to program in FORTRAN or MATLAB.

-Then time comes to 2020, a year that changed many people's lives, like me.
+Then time comes to 2020, a year that changed many people's lives, including me.

 Apart from personal interests, here are other factors which make me set up my mind:
 * IT industry is the least impacted industry by the pandemic.
 In other words, it's more resilient.
 * Developer is the occupation which cares least about education and work experience.
 It can be translated as 'super friendly for career changers'.
 * So many successful stories of career changers.
 Very clear path for beginners.
-* Coding skills can be picked up easier than communication (which needs at least two people!)
+* Coding skills can be picked up more easily than communication (which needs at least two people!)
-* I might have gift in it?
-My instrinct.
+* I might have a gift in it?
+My intuition.

 In a sentence, software development is my IKIGAI.